urykhy/stuff/README.md

 - ml/ - little games with Machine learning, FTRL, LR.
 - logger - simple and dirty implementation of logger which can be enabled/disabled per function/log-level.
 - parser - naive string parser (with csv)
+- stats - games with generated statistics for c++